Liquid-Legal-Institute/Common-Legal-Platform/ImplementationConcept.md

 Technology layer offers infrastructure services (e.g., processing, storage, and communication services) needed to run applications, realized by computer and communication hardware and system software.

-## A White-box View on the Foure Layers of a CLP
+## A White-box View on the Four Layers of a CLP

 The components and systems within the different layers the contribute to the Common Legal Platform by offering its functionalities and services in a modular way.
 Thereby, a white-box view on the different layers provides valuable insights for implementation.